-An appeal must be submitted in writing by the student concerned by completing the Postgraduate Research Academic Appeal Form.
-Procedures for submitting the Postgraduate Research Academic Appeal Form are outlined in the accompanying Guidance for Students.
+- 6.1 An appeal must be submitted using the Postgraduate Research Academic Appeal Form.
+Procedures for submitting the Postgraduate Research Academic Appeal Form are outlined in the accompanying Guidance for Students. - The Postgraduate Research Academic Appeal Form must be submitted no later than 14 calendar days (2 weeks) after the notification to the student of the decision being appealed. - In respect of Faculty Research Degree decisions or formal notification of the examination outcome, notification to the student is normally defined as the date a student receives their formal email notification of the Faculty Research Degrees Committee examination outcome.

-- 6.2 The Postgraduate Research Academic Appeal Form must be submitted no later than 15 working days after the notification to the student of the decision being appealed.
-The Postgraduate Research Academic Appeal Form must be submitted to the Academic Registry in accordance with the instructions on the form. - In respect of Faculty Research Degree decisions or formal notification of the examination outcome, notification to the student is normally defined as the date a student receives their formal email notification of the Faculty Research Degrees Committee examination outcome. - 6.3 An acknowledgement letter will be issued by the Academic Registry upon receipt of the appeal.
-Any appeals received after the 15 working day deadline will be deemed out of time for consideration and will not normally be considered.
-The student will be issued with a Completion of Procedures letter including details of the OIA scheme (see Section 11). - There may be exceptional circumstances in which evidence cannot be provided at the time of the appeal submission.
-If this is the case, it must be identified on the form that further evidence is to be provided in support of the appeal.
-The acknowledgment letter will confirm the timeframe for evidence to be submitted, which will not normally exceed 10 working days.
+- 6.3 An acknowledgement email will be issued on receipt of the appeal.
+Appeals received after the 14 calendar day deadline will be deemed out of time and will not normally be considered.
+The student will be issued with a Completion of Procedures letter including details of the OIA scheme (see Section 11). - 6.4 There may be exceptional circumstances in which evidence cannot be provided at the time of the appeal submission.
+It must be identified on the form that further evidence is to be provided in support of the appeal.
+The acknowledgment will confirm the timeframe for evidence to be submitted, which will not normally exceed 14 calendar days.
 Original evidence must be provided in support of the appeal and listed on the appeal form.
-Medical evidence and other supporting documentation should be provided in English. - 6.5 An appeal will not be considered until relevant evidence is provided.
+Medical evidence and other supporting documentation should be provided in English. - An appeal will not be considered until relevant evidence is provided.
 If relevant evidence is not received within the stipulated deadline the appeal will be deemed to have been withdrawn, and the original decision/outcome being appealed against will remain and be processed by the Research & Enterprise Training Institute. - 6.6 The Appeals Investigation Officer will identify and appropriately act upon those appeals which may require a particularly swift response.